Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/056MbLQC2tKWakXhs4T2Ac?si=bc40ef6b02e944c8" target="_blank" rel="noopener"><span>Saxon</span></a>

 #### Speed Metal
 Speed Metal has its roots in NWOBHM and would lay the foundation for later extreme metal genres.
-As the the name already suggests, it's all about speed.
-In this it is much like Thrash Metal -- which is probably why Speed logos can easily be mistaken for Thrash logos --, but it's lyrically less abrasive and musically more melodic.
-So what sets these apart from the rest?
-I'd say these logos, more than others, convey a visual sense of speed, which is why often the letters are designed in a **cursive style** and **drawn together**, or if not that at least **packed closely together**.
+As the the name already suggests, it's all about *speed*.
+In this it's much like Thrash Metal -- which is probably why Speed logos can easily be mistaken for Thrash logos --, but it's lyrically less abrasive and musically more melodic.
+So what sets Speed logos apart from the rest?
+I'd say these, more than others, convey a **visual sense of speed**, which is why often the letters are designed in a **cursive style** and **drawn together in a single line**, or if not that at least **packed closely together**.

 ![Speed Metal](..\assets\img\projects\proj-2\speed.png)